Smithfield, Hong Kong: London namesake

 Smithfield, Hong Kong, was probably named after its London namesake by the British colonial administration.
 Smithfield, London, is an area in the north-western part of the City of London with a history of over 800 years.
-It started as an area to house live cattle from the country before they were slaughtered and sold at the meat markets in the City of London.
-The area was frequented by people of the grassroots of society who worked there as labourers and traders of meat and other foodstuff in the marketplaces nearby.
-Though situated in England, Smithfield, London, has been a symbol of Scottish patriotism after William Wallace was executed there in 1305.
+It started as an area to house live cattle from the countryside before they were slaughtered and sold at the meat markets in the City of London.
+Just as was historically the case with its Hong Kong counterpart, Smithfield in London was populated by labourers and traders, who worked at the slaughterhouses, and sold their produce at the nearby marketplaces.
 Smithfield, London, as a landmark was promoted by literary works such as Charles Dickens' Oliver Twist and Mark Twain's The Prince and the Pauper.

-The old cattle stations in both Smithfield, London and Smithfield, Hong Kong have ceased to exist and the locations were both replaced by a market.
-Both areas have since been redeveloped to accommodate middle class residents.
+The old cattle stations in both Smithfield, London, and Smithfield, Hong Kong have been consigned to history, to be replaced by a market in their respective cities.
+Both Smithfields have since been redeveloped to accommodate middle class residents.

 Name change

-The street is often mistakenly written as Smithfield Road by local residents, affected by the Chinese suffix 路 (lo, lit. road) and in Chinese, 士美非路 was often mistaken as 士美菲路 too.
+The street is often erroneously written as Smithfield Road by local residents, affected by the Chinese suffix 路 (lo, lit. road) and in Chinese, 士美非路 was often mistaken as 士美菲路.

 On 2 February 2007, the Lands Department proposed to rename Smithfield (士美非路) as Smithfield Road (士美菲路).
-However, the idea to add the word "Road" was opposed on the ground that the street name was unique in that it was named after and had a similar historical development as Smithfield, London.
-On 18 October 2007, the Government amended the proposal and announced that only the Chinese name of the street would be changed (from 士美非路 to 士美菲路).
+However, the idea to add the word "Road" was opposed on the basis that the street name was unique in that it was named after – and had a similar historical development to – Smithfield, London.
+On 18 October 2007, the Government amended the proposal, and announced that only the Chinese name of the street would be changed (from 士美非路 to 士美菲路).
 The name change became official on 14 December 2007.